-Among the Old Testament's books of wisdom, Ecclesiastes stands as one seemingly out of place: full of frustration, blunt, and even a little hopeless.
-However, since God is its ultimate Author, its themes are realistic and necessary for us to grasp.
-With this article, John Ritenbaugh begins an extended series on Ecclesiastes and its trove of deep understanding.
+Ecclesiastes is full of frustration, bluntness, and even a little hopeless.
+However, its themes are realistic and necessary for us to grasp.

-Have you ever wondered what "all in all" means in relation to God and Christ?
-John Ritenbaugh explains how this term has great significance to us today!
+Have you ever wondered what 'all in all' means in relation to God and Christ?
+This term has great significance to us today.